jahilldev/component-elements/README.md

 ### Important

-Any HTML provided to the custom element **must be valid**; As we're using the DOM's native parser which can be quite lax, if the contents passed are not properly sanitised or structured this might result in unusual bugs.
+Any HTML provided to the custom element **must be valid**; As we're using the DOM's native parser which is quite lax, any html passed that is not properly sanitised or structured might result in unusual bugs.
 For example:

 This will result in a Preact error: